Finland’s largest solar farm is planned to be built in South Ostrobothnia

 The economic competitiveness of solar power has improved over the last few years, and this trend is expected to continue.
 In 2020, EPV Energy (EPV) started planning its first industrial-scale solar power project.

-After looking into the optimal location for the solar farm, EPV decided to build it on a peat production area in Heinineva, Lapua, where peat production is estimated to come to an end in 2022.
+After looking into the optimal location for the solar farm, EPV decided to build it on a peat production area in Heinineva, Lapua, where peat production ended in 2022.
 The Heinineva area is large and open and almost unimpeded by shadow.
 During the year, the project obtained a legally valid decision on the need for planning, and permit applications for the future use of the area were submitted.

 The area offers an excellent potential site for solar power generation.